 The west coast of Scotland and the rocky Hebrides islands are the ancient home of the Aillysown family.
 The root of their name is the name for the son of "Ellis" or Ellis' son.
 Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
-It is likely though that the name was derived from "Ellis" rather than the female personal name
+It is likely though that the name was derived from "Ellis" rather than the female personal name.

 Early Origins of the Aillysown family

 Important Dates for the Aillysown family

 This web page shows only a small excerpt of our Aillysown research.
-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Aillysown History in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Aillysown History in all our PDF Extended History products and printed products wherever possible.

 Aillysown Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Aillysown has appeared in various documents spelled Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.

 Early Notables of the Aillysown family (pre 1700)

 More information is included under the topic Early Aillysown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aillysown family to Ireland

 Some of the Aillysown family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.